U.N. chief urges calm in Haiti, Security Council likely to meet | Law-Order

 U.N. chief urges calm in Haiti, Security Council likely to meet

 U.N.
-Secretary-General Antonio Guterres denounced the assassination of Haitian President Jovenel Moise on Wednesday while the U.N.
-Security Council expressed deep shock, sorrow and sympathy over Moise's death.
-"The perpetrators of this crime must be brought to justice," Guterres' spokesman Stephane Dujarric said in a statement.
+Secretary-General Antonio Guterres denounced Haitian President Jovenel Moise's assassination, while the U.N.
+Security Council expressed deep shock, sorrow and sympathy over Moise's death ahead of a likely meeting on Thursday.
+"The perpetrators of this crime must be brought to justice," Guterres' spokesman Stephane Dujarric said in a statement on Wednesday.
 "The United Nations will continue to stand with the Government and the people of Haiti."

-Speaking for the Security Council, French U.N.
-Ambassador Nicolas de Riviere, president for July, expressed the body's deep shock, sorrow and sympathy.
-Diplomats said the 15-member council was likely to meet in the coming days to be briefed on the assassination.

 Haitian Prime Minister Claude Joseph urged the Security Council to meet as soon as possible and called on the "international community to launch an investigation into the assassination."
 The Security Council last week said in a statement it was deeply concerned by the "political, security, and humanitarian conditions in Haiti and stressed the primary responsibility of the government of Haiti to address the situation."